Gluwewen/myBlog/content/posts/retour-swiss-it-forum-2024/index.en.md

 - Improve transparency and predictability.

 ### ImplementIT
-Implementing a responsible digital strategy is crucial to significantly reducing the environmental impact of digital.
-This module provides each department with its concrete actions to implement, facilitating and accelerating the adoption and deployment of the responsible digital strategy.
+Implementing a sustainable IT strategy is crucial to significantly reducing the environmental impact of digital.
+This module provides each department with its concrete actions to implement, facilitating and accelerating the adoption and deployment of the sustainable IT strategy.

 Main ambitions:
 - Prioritise actions according to an organisation's maturity;